Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,250.1,284.4.md

 ### Transcript

-> there's something weird happening this sign something weird going on is going on with Simon
+> there's something weird happening this sign something weird going on is going on with Simon I can see his reflection it's hard you